Background picture: CREDIT: Nature downloaded from pixabay.com.

 Introduction to this webspace

 Welcome to this website where you will find resources, research information, academic papers, and Design and Visual Communication (DVC) information on many aspects.
 William Van Zyl is a secondary school Design and Visual Communication (DVC) teacher and he will share some of his experiences, research, and resources.
 Included also are resources as a post graduate student in Education.
-Title of PhD thesis: 'Openness: Exploring the Philosophy of Peer-to-Peer (P2P) Learning Technologies'.
+Dissertation: 'Openness: Exploring the Philosophy of Peer-to-Peer (P2P) Learning Technologies'.

 Design and Visual Communication is a subject that focuses on visual illustration techniques which are directed by a design brief.
 The brief could contain an architectural or a product design brief.